rklancer/RaphaelViews/README.md

     which can be specified by the standard 'childViews' parameter and rendered via the standard renderChildViews() method

-I have also extedned the Sproutcore CollectionView class with a mixin that allows RaphaelView-based exampleViews.
+I have also extended the Sproutcore CollectionView class with a mixin that allows RaphaelViews-based exampleViews.
 This allows an interactive scatter plot to be implemented as a CollectionView, thereby retaining many of the advantages of the Sproutcore collection view pattern.

 Using the new CollectionViewFastPath mixin provided by Sproutcore, this